brineamelia/P1-WIL/README.md

 ## DESIGN:

 Colour scheme:
 As this is an educational and factual website the colour scheme was kept neutral with shades of grey and white, see hex colours below.
-The images have bight bold colours and the call to actions has changing colours when hovered over, in order to keep the website engaging and eye-catching.
+The images have bight bold colours and the call to actions have changing colours when hovered over.
+The above was added to keep the website engaging and eye-catching.

 ![hex colour - white](https://github.com/brineamelia/P1-WIL/blob/main/docs/white.png)